dtischler95/peptideTransformer/README.md

 - [ ] Controll everything and remove redundant code
   - [ ] use the huggingface base classes instead of own ones?

+### To-Do Runs

+-[ ] Make configs for BERT_dense runs.
+  - [ ] Binary Hemotoxicity without additional Features
+  - [ ] Binary Hemotoxicity with additional Features
+  - [ ] Regression MIC activity on every organism alone
+  - [ ] Regression MIC activity with one Trainset for all organisms and organism as feature
+- [ ] Repeat the BERT runs with ESM when its finished with development

 ### Content

 - This repository contains the code to fine-tune ProtBERT for peptide tasks.
 The code is based on the Huggingface Transformers library and the ProtBERT model.
 This Repository is structured as follows: